phac-nml/biohansel/docs/source/user-docs/parameters.rst

 3. A dataset collection of fasta/fastq files that will generate a single output file

 Remember that unlike the command line, you cannot run different file type analyses at once with a single run in Galaxy.
-Paired-end reads do not have these additional options.

-This section must have a file and a file type chosen to run an analysis.

 Contigs (FASTA)